-He is one of the organisers of Breaking Convention, Europe’s largest conference on psychedelic research and culture.
-His work on psychedelic theory has been published in the 2016 book 'Neurotransmissions', as well as ‘The Guardian’ and he also writes fiction and plays traditional Irish music.
+He is one of the organisers of Breaking Convention, Europe’s largest conference on psychedelic science and culture.
+His work on psychedelic theory has been published in the 2016 book ‘Neurotransmissions’, as well as ‘The Guardian’.
+He also writes fiction and plays traditional Irish music.

 Alexander leads on Rebel Wisdom’s live events, and is particularly focused in finding new ways of having in-person conversations around the most essential and challenging ideas.
 Rebel Wisdom’s live experiences are designed to engage more than just the intellect; they are places where the ideas explored in our films can be integrated, so that they can be lived out in the real world.
 Alongside David, he leads the Rebel Wisdom ‘New Masculinity’ weekends.